-If you are unfamiliar or a little unclear about the differences between vector and bitmap art, it might be helpful to read When Vector Art is Really Vector before starting this tutorial.
+If you are unfamiliar or a little unclear about the differences between Vector is a graphic format that does not contain pixels.
+It is created from mathematical equations a...
+More and A bitmap graphic is created pixels, same as a raster graphic.
+Bitmap and raster are often used inter...
+More art, it might be helpful to read When Vector Art is Really Vector before starting this tutorial.

 Setting Up Your Files

 Start by determining your art board size.
 If I am working on a wide format project I like to work in quarter scale.
-Illustrator has a maximum canvas size of 227 inches, so projects larger than that have to be created at a smaller scale factor.
+Illustrator has a maximum Canvas is the entire work area of a document.
+Think of it as the top of your office desk.
+More size of 227 inches, so projects larger than that have to be created at a smaller scale factor.
 See Large File Format File Resolution for a guide to scale factors and resolutions.

 For this tutorial I am going to create a 5’ x 3’ banner at full size.